willkg/douglas/docs/dev_writing_plugins.rst

-Obviously, since we have ``pass`` we're not actually doing anything here, but when the user sends a request and Pyblosxom handles it, this function in your plugin will get called when Pyblosxom runs the prepare callback.
+Obviously, since we have ``pass`` we're not actually doing anything here, but when the user sends a request and Douglas handles it, this function in your plugin will get called when Douglas runs the prepare callback.

 Each callback passes in arguments through a single dictionary.
 Each